ZhifeiDing/zhifeiding.github.io/_posts/2023-9-30-History-Of-POWER-What-Makes-POWER-so-Powerful.md

 6. When an NX CT queue is empty and its counter is nonzero, NX reads the next CRB from the receive FIFO.
 As soon as the CRB is read from the FIFO, NX does a memory mapped (MMIO) store to the VAS unit to return a credit.
 VAS ensures that the receive FIFO does not overflow by managing credits.
 The hypervisor initializes the receive window with credits equal to the number of CRBs that can be stored to the receive FIFO based on the size of the FIFO.
 VAS decrements the receive credit count when it stores a CRB to the receive FIFO and increments the count when NX returns a credit via MMIO store after NX pulls the CRB off of the FIFO.
 NX uses the stamped information from the CRB to read the send window context from memory and decrements its internal counter.
 7. NX dispatches the job to the associated CT, which can have multiple acceleration engines, and executes the CRB.
 8. Upon completion of the job, NX returns a send window credit to VAS via an MMIO store.
 Each send window, when created by the hypervisor, is assigned a number of send credits.
 This allows the hypervisor to implement quality of service by managing numerous users sharing the same accelerator resource, and preventing one process from using more than its share.
 When an RMA_write command is received by VAS, VAS decrements the send credit for the associated send window.
 VAS increments the count when NX completes the CRB and returns a send credit with an MMIO store.
-9. NX writes a $coprocessor status block (CSB)$ and can optionally send an interrupt, which notifies the user that the job has completed.
-NX also updates the $accelerator processed byte count (XPBC)$ in the send window indicating the number of bytes that were processed on behalf of the user.
+9. NX writes a __coprocessor status block (CSB)__ and can optionally send an interrupt, which notifies the user that the job has completed.
+NX also updates the __accelerator processed byte count (XPBC)__ in the send window indicating the number of bytes that were processed on behalf of the user.

 ## OpenCAPI Processing in the POWERAccel Unit